Sourolio10/POS-tagging-and-OCR/README.md

 ```

-Since we are taking the negative log we can add up all the transition probabilities and actuals from te previous states depending upon our current position as well as add the emission probabilities.
+Since we are taking the negative log we can add up all the transition probabilities and actuals from the previous states depending upon our current position as well as add the emission probabilities.
 We use negative probabilities as the values are too small

 We also added a stopping condition wherein for every 50 iterations for the last 20 iterations the standard deviation is less than 1e-5